-Martin Stiegwardt is in his third season as the assistant men's tennis coach at Auburn.
+Martin Stiegwardt is in his third season as the Assistant Men's Tennis Coach at Auburn.

 The native of Quito, Ecuador, also had an illustrious playing career.
 Stiegwardt competed at Wimbledon and French Open Junior Events during his youth, while also playing for Ecuador in the Davis Cup.
 Stiegwardt was one of the top junior players in the world ranked as high as #40 in singles and #24 in doubles by the ITF (International Tennis Federation).
 He was also the National singles and doubles champion in the Under 12, 14, 16 and 18 age groups in Ecuador.

 He began his collegiate career at University of Florida in 2003.
-Stiegwardt then transferred to Georgia State, where he graduated in 2007 with a bachelor's degree in business management and was named to the Athletic Director's Honor Roll while receiving the CAA Commissioner's Award during his final two years at GSU.
+Stiegwardt then transferred to Georgia State University in 2005, where he graduated in 2007 with a bachelor's degree in business management.
+Stiegwardt was named to the Athletic Director's Honor Roll while receiving the CAA Commissioner's Award during his final two years at GSU.
 Stiegwardt served as team captain for GSU during his junior and senior years.
 He also played in the number 1 position both in singles and doubles while at Georgia State and helped the tennis team achieve its highest team ranking in school history, #33 in the nation.

 Some of his achievements during his playing career are: 2007 CAA Most Outstanding Performer, 2007 First Team All-CAA, 2007 Second Team All-CAA Doubles, CAA Singles Player of the Week.
 He finished his career ranked in the top 50 in the NCAA in singles, qualifying for the NCAA Individual Tournament during his senior year, making him the first tennis player in GSU history to receive that honor.
 Stiegwardt was named Student-Athlete of the year at Georgia State University during his 2005-2006 campaign.